OPEC+ oil boost likely not much help to high gasoline prices

 OPEC+, which includes Russia, confirmed the decision from its last meeting.
 Before that, it had been adding about 432,000 barrels per day monthly to put oil back on the market after cutting production dramatically during the height of the pandemic.

-The increase was seen as a gesture largely by OPEC leader Saudi Araba to U.S. President Joe Biden, who soon afterward planned his first trip to the kingdom as president.
+The increase was seen as a gesture largely by OPEC leader Saudi Araba to U.S. President Joe Biden, who soon afterward planned his first trip to the kingdom as president where oil production is likely to be a topic next month.
 Biden, facing political pressure at home, has been urging oil-producing countries to open the taps and help bring down gasoline prices for American drivers.

-Gasoline prices around the world have reached painful highs.
+Gasoline prices worldwide have reached painful highs.
 In the U.S., they surpassed $5 a gallon for the first time this month before dipping in recent days as global oil prices fell on fears of a recession.

 OPEC, on the other hand, could help lower prices by increasing production — in theory.
 But many oil-producing countries are struggling to produce as much as the group’s decisions set out.